-- CO1.
-Explain the hardware requirements of an Embedded System Design for various applications. - CO2.
-Explain the Architecture and features of 8051 and programming of 8051. - CO3.
-Explain the operation of the interrupts, timers/ counters and serial communication interface for 8051 Microcontrollers. - CO4.
-Explain the functions and features of ARM Processors. - CO5.
-Justify the role of Real Time Operating System and its function in Embedded System.
+- CO1: Illustrate the hardware requirements of an Embedded System Design. - CO2: Explain the functionality of 8051 microcontroller and its memory organization - CO3: Develop Assembly Language Programs using 8051 instructions and Addressing modes. - CO4: Explain the functionality of timer/counter, Interrupt, serial communication of 8051 - CO5: Explain the functions and features of ARM Processors. - CO6: Illustrate the role of Real Time Operating System and its functions in Embedded Systems.